mitre/secure-coding-case-studies/python/msccs-5.md

 The IMAP4_SSL class allows an optional ssl_context parameter that holds the configuration options, certificates, and private keys for the secure connection.
 However, as seen on lines 88 and 90, no ssl_context is passed to the constructor of this class and thus the ssl_context defaults to the value of “None”.
 The lack of a defined ssl_context means that the certificate is trusted by default and is not checked for validity or possible revocation.
 The connection host will blindly trust the host it has connected to.

+### Exploit:

-**Exploit:** CAPEC-94: Adversary in the Middle
+<a href="https://capec.mitre.org/data/definitions/94.html">CAPEC-94: Adversary in the Middle</a>

 An adversary could take advantage of this by inserting itself into the communications channel path and providing its own malicious certificate.
 The malicious host will present a certificate to the connection host that if not properly validated will enable the malicious host to be perceived as legitimate.

 Inadequate verification of this malicious host’s identity would permit the adversary to perform a wide array of actions.
 The adversary may opt to filter selected traffic, modify selected traffic before passing it along to the intended host, or passively record all traffic from this application.

+### Fix:

-**Mitigation:** To address this issue, the code was modified to set one of two ssl_context options whenever the “use_ssl” flag is set to True.
+To address this issue, the code was modified to set one of two ssl_context options whenever the “use_ssl” flag is set to True.
 The suggested “default” option uses the create_default_context() method to create a new SSL context which will load the system’s trusted CA certificates, enable certificate validation and hostname checking, and try to choose reasonably secure protocol and cipher settings.

     fixed file: airflow/providers/imap/hooks/imap.py